stepper1029/Reversi/README.md

 would not implement any of the methods needed in the graphical view.
 The textview was just for testing purposes before we fully implemented the view.
-- The model still keeps track of which color's turn it is to move, but the place() and pass() methods also take in a DiscColor.
+- The model still keeps track of which color's turn it is to move, but the place() and pass() methods also take in a DiskColor.
 This way the controller can pass in a color based on input it is getting from the players and the model can enforce the rules by ensuring that the correct player is moving.